Sabrina Bryan: Dancing with the Stars

-Season 15 with Louis Van Amstel:

-In week 4, Paula Abdul was a guest judge.

 She was featured in the Soft Scrub Dancing with the Stars Live Tour.
 She danced with Derek Hough (while Mark was injured), then with Mark, until her last show on January 13, 2008, when she departed for India to film The Cheetah Girls: One World.

 She was one of the featured celebrity dancers in the Live Dancing with the Stars Las Vegas show, running April 14 through August 5, 2012 at the Tropicana Resort and Casino theater.